hkhanna/django-base/USAGE.md

 - Update the **production** `SENTRY_DSN` setting if using Sentry.
 Leave as `None` to keep Sentry off.
 - Update `SENTRY_DSN` in `frontend/src/js/react.tsx` if you want to track errors in the frontend.
 This will only be used in prod.

+# Enable Google Authentication if desired

+- Create a Google OAuth2 client ID and secret at https://console.cloud.google.com/apis/credentials
+- Create separate client IDs for local development and production.
+- Add the local development client ID and secret to the appropriate `.env` files.
+- In `settings/common.py` set `SOCIAL_AUTH_GOOGLE_ENABLED` = True

 ## Enable AWS for backups if desired

 1. Generate a passphrase and store it safely in 1Password.